Yes, I’m sure that anyone who cares has probably already seen a million rage reaction compilations on YouTube, but this isn’t about that.

 Sometimes, I have to move the mouse a lot to get a small amount of motion when the cursor is close to the centre of the character model but, on other occasions, I find it difficult not to flail around when I’m using almost no mouse movement at all.
 Given that it seems to stay consistent for long periods of time, for all I know, it’s just some kind of input translation bug related to my running the Linux version fullscreened to 1920×1080 on a three-monitor desktop that’s 4480px wide.
 (It wouldn’t be the first time a game hadn’t been properly tested on multi-head Linux systems.)

-I seriously hope that it’s not intentional, as a way to turn your ability to form muscle memory against you, because intentionally programming it so that, I sometimes see the hammer whip around faster than anticipated at just the right time to knock me out of position while, other times, I see it lag just in time to make me miss… that would be a step too far.
+I seriously hope that it’s not intentional, as a way to turn your ability to form muscle memory against you, because intentionally programming it with such variable mouse sensitivity (so that I sometimes see the hammer whip around faster than anticipated at just the right time to knock me out of position while, other times, I see it lag just in time to make me mis)s… that would be a step too far.
 I don’t mind the difficulty and subtle trolling, but a game’s mechanics should be fair.

 In the end, I don’t know whether the game will hold my interest long enough to reach the end, given the stable of other games I can turn to when I just want a moment of “focused calm” with no hurry to “beat the whole game” (Like Hexcells, Sudoku, Tetris, Dr. Mario, and Shisen-sho), but I certainly feel richer for having played it.